 - lachrymose (adj.)

-- 1660s, "tear-like," from Latin lacrimosus "tearful, sorrowful, weeping," also "causing tears, lamentable," from lacrima "tear," a dialect-altered borrowing of Greek dakryma "tear," from dakryein "to shed tears," from dakry "tear," from PIE *dakru-/*draku- (see tear (n.)).
+- also lacrymose, 1660s, "tear-like," from Latin lacrimosus "tearful, sorrowful, weeping," also "causing tears, lamentable," from lacrima, lacryma "a tear," a dialect-altered borrowing of Greek dakryma "a tear," from dakryein "to shed tears, weep, lament with tears," from dakry "a tear" (from PIE *dakru- "tear;" see tear (n.1)).
 Meaning "given to tears, tearful" is first attested 1727; meaning "of a mournful character" is from 1822.
+Related: Lachrymosely.

 The -d- to -l- alteration in Latin is the so-called "Sabine -L-"; compare Latin olere "smell," from root of odor, and Ulixes, the Latin form of Greek Odysseus.
 The Medieval Latin practice of writing -ch- for -c- before Latin -r- also altered anchor, pulchritude, sepulchre.
-The -y- is pedantic, from belief in a Greek origin.
+The -y- is pedantic, from the former belief that the word was pure Greek.
+Earlier in the same sense was lachrymental (1620s).
 Middle English had lacrymable "tearful" (mid-15c.).